npgeorgiou-zz/SeaCargo/README.md

 # SeaCargo

-This is an exercise in building a Node server, using a noSQL DB, and sdoing erver-side templating using Jade.
+This is an exercise in building a Node server, using a noSQL DB, and doing server-side templating using Jade.

 ## Getting Started